 It takes a few days for this medication to work and it is very important that you use it regularly as told by your doctor.
 Do not stop treatment even if you feel better unless told to do so by your doctor.
 Also, do not increase your medicine unless told to do so by your doctor.

 If you forget to take a dose, do not worry.
 Just take the next dose when it is due.

 Do not take a double dose to make up for the dose that you missed.

-If your breathing or wheezing gets worse straight after taking your medicine, stop using it immediately and tell your doctor as soon as possible.
+or wheezing gets worse straight after taking your medicine, stop using it immediately and tell your doctor as soon as possible.

 If your shortness of breath and wheeze actually gets worse over several days, despite taking your new medicine, or if you find you are increasing the use of your reliever puffer, tell your doctor immediately.

 If you have used more FLIXOTIDE Nebules than directed, you should ask your doctor if your medicine dose needs to be adjusted.